wbazant/marker_alignments/README.md

 With information about reference format and number of reads used for the alignment, we can additionally attempt to quantify different taxa using the markers.

-Here is how we can align a FASTA to EukProt, a reference database bundled with [EukDetect](https://github.com/allind/EukDetect), then summarise it at taxon level:
+Here is how we can align a FASTA to a reference database bundled with [EukDetect](https://github.com/allind/EukDetect), then summarise it at taxon level:

 ```